Rixon Wingrove: Long Island Ducks

 On 9 April 2024, Wingrove signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
 In 18 games for the Ducks, Wingrove batted .305/.406/.525 with three home runs and nine RBI.

 Minnesota Twins

 On 24 May 2024, Wingrove's contract was purchased by the Minnesota Twins organization.
 In 66 games split between the Single-A Fort Myers Mighty Mussels and High-A Cedar Rapids Kernels, he batted .251/.347/.481 with 13 home runs and 45 RBI.
 Wingrove elected free agency following the season on 4 November.

 Kansas City Monarchs

 On 9 January 2025, Wingrove signed with the Kansas City Monarchs of the American Association of Professional Baseball.

+Tokushima Indigo Socks

+On 14 May 2026, Wingrove signed with the Tokushima Indigo Socks of the Shikoku Island League Plus.

 International career

-Wingrove played for the Australian national baseball team in the 2023 World Baseball Classic.
+Wingrove played for the Australian national baseball team in the 2023 and 2026 World Baseball Classics.
 He had four runs batted in in Australia's win over China.
 He also played for the national team during the 2024 WBSC Premier12.